rezasec/API/postman/Student-expert/README.md

 - Used Google Maps inside another app
 - Listened to Spotify on both desktop and mobile

-…you’ve used APIs, probably without realizing it.
+you’ve used APIs, probably without realizing it.

 ---